 To become a certified nail technician, you must have a GED or high school diploma, graduate from a Board-approved college or apprenticeship program, and complete a set number of experiential training hours.
 Depending on your state, you might also need to pass a National Institute of Cosmetology exam.

-How long does it take to get a cosmetology license?
+How long does it take to become a nail tech?

-Depending on the type of course you choose, it will take between 9 - 36 months.
+Depending on the type of course you choose, it will take between 9 and 36 months.

 How much do nail technicians make?